Public Records Center

 Public Records Requests

 The Records Access Officer shall coordinate the response to requests for access to public records and shall facilitate the resolution of such requests by the timely and thorough production of public records.
-The records access officer shall assist persons seeking the public records to identify the records sought and assist persons seeking access to public records to make informed requests regarding the availability of such public records electronically or otherwise.
+The Records Access Officer shall assist person seeking the public records to identify the records sought and assist persons seeking access to public records to make informed requests regarding the availability of such public records electronically or otherwise.

-The Records Access Officer shall provide the requested public records by electronic means unless not available in electronic form or the requestor does not have the ability to receive or access the records in usable electronic form; to the extent feasible provide the public record in the requestor’s preferred format; if the public record is available on a public web site the Records Access Officer may furnish the public record by providing reasonable assistance in locating the requested record on the public web site.
+The Records Access Officer shall provide the requested public records by electronic means unless not available in electronic form or the requester does not have the ability to receive or access the records in usable electronic form; to the extent feasible provide the public record in the requester’s preferred format; if the public record is available on a public web site the Records Access Officer may furnish the public record by providing reasonable assistant in locating the requested record on the public web site.

 a. the actual cost of any storage device or material provided to a person in response to a request for public records may be included as part of the fee;